 For the best viewing experience, make sure you have a clear view of Vulcan!
 Prime viewing locations include Five Points South, Homewood, Vestavia, Mountain Brook, and the UAB campus, among others.
 Based on growing crowds in recent years, organizers are advising spectators to stake out a viewing point well in advance of the 9 p.m. show.
 Please adhere to the CDC and Jefferson County Department of Health guidelines on social distancing.

 Will the fireworks be televised?

 Yes.
-FOX 6 WBRC-TV is the exclusive television broadcast sponsor for Thunder on the Mountain and will broadcast the show live at 9 p.m.
+WBRC Fox 6 News is the exclusive television broadcast sponsor for the annual fireworks show at Vulcan Park and Museum and will broadcast the show live at 9 p.m.

 Is there a charge to watch the fireworks?

 No!
-Thunder on the Mountain is free to the public thanks to the generous monetary support of our sponsors and donors.
+The annual fireworks show at Vulcan Park and Museum is free to the public thanks to the generous monetary support of our sponsors and donors.

 Will the show be cancelled in the event of rain?

-No. Thunder on the Mountain will continue rain or shine!
-However, the show may be cancelled in the event of severe weather conditions.
+No. The annual fireworks show at Vulcan Park and Museum will continue rain or shine!
+However, the show may be canceled in the event of severe weather conditions.